 Studies have shown that these efforts are also good for a community's economic and social stability.
 Highly walkable downtowns, employment centers, and community-serving nodes help reduce the need for new streets and improvements, and are essential to the long-term ability to attract jobs and preserve existing single-family neighborhoods.
 Such locations also encourage more affordable new development and greater community benefits as more space can be devoted to people rather than (storing) cars.
-Lastly, walkable communities are inclusive

-communities.

-Seniors, children,

-and the mobilityimpaired have

-greater access to

-services and are able

-to lead more
+Lastly, walkable impaired have greater access to services and are able to lead more independent, productive lives.

-independent,

-productive lives.